Russian Federation country brief

 Bilateral economic and trade relationship

 Two-way merchandise trade between Australia and Russia was worth A$1.794 billion in 2013.
-Russia is Australia's 31st largest merchandise trading partner.
-Australian merchandise exports to Russia in 2013 were worth A$736 million and imports from Russia totaled A$1.057 billion.
+In 2013, Russia was Australia's 31st largest merchandise trading partner.
+However, the introduction of Australian autonomous sanctions in 2014 and Russia’s ban on agricultural products will likely result in decreased two-way merchandise trade.
+Australian merchandise exports to Russia in 2013 were worth A$736 million and imports from Russia totalled A$1.057 billion.
 Australian exports to Russia in 2013 included meat (particularly beef), butter, and live animals.
 Crude petroleum dominated Australian imports from Russia in the same period, which also included fertilisers, and goods vehicles.

 Australia's services exports to Russia in 2013 were valued at A$165 million and imports of services from Russia were valued at A$101 million.
 Services exports were largely in personal travel and education-related travel.